Packages

 Synopsis

-This command displays a list of all packages defined within the Liquit zone, or you can select a specific package.
+This command displays a list of all packages defined within the Liquit Workspace zone, or you can select a specific package.

 Syntax